Brand Strategy

 If you work in higher education and you're curious, go run your school: blandingaudit.netlify.app.
 The results take about 30 seconds, and they're free.
 No login, no sales pitch.
 Just a score and an honest assessment of where your language stands relative to 250+ other institutions.

-If you want to talk about what to do with those results, that's what we do at adeo.
+And if what you find makes you uncomfortable, that's the point.
+If you'd like to discuss what to do with those results, that's what we do at adeo.
 Get in touch here.